Contents

 Closing

-If any of this looks interesting, I encourage you to checkout Spiderweb and see if it’s the framework for your next project (or if it’s just worth tinkering with).
+If any of this looks interesting, I encourage you to check out Spiderweb and see if it’s the framework for your next project (or if it’s just worth tinkering with).
 If you find some issues, let me know!
 It’s essentially a toy, but like any creator, I’m dying to know what my creation is capable of.
 May it serve your requests as well as it has served mine!

 1. I almost made it.
 All of the core functionality is my own work, but I leaned on the shoulders of giants for implementing CORS (Cross-Origin Resource Sharing), as it’s really something I did not want to screw up. ↩︎